Kaštela: Overview

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 42.2 C, on 2 August 2017.
+The coldest temperature was -8.2 C, on 7 January 2017.

 Population

 Economy

 The industrial zone is developed, and there is an aluminium extraction facility in the vicinity of Kaštel Sućurac and the Split Airport is located in Kaštel Štafilić.
 Present area of Kaštela and its inland in the vicinity of ancient Salona were inhabited very early (the finds from the Roman and Old Croatian period).

+Culture

+Folklore society KUD 7 Kaštela was formed in 1980.
+Society organizes annual "Tamburica & Mandolina" folklore summer event, with folklore societies from Slavonija and Dalmatia.